 Blue Beam research post-Monast has been carried by a recognizable set of researchers, broadcasters, and independent analysts.

-• Serge Monast (1945–1996) — original author; his 1994 lecture is the primary English-language video source.
+• Serge Monast (1945–1996) — original author of Projet Blue Beam (NASA) (1994); Shawinigan-born Quebec journalist; his 1994 English-language lecture is the primary video source for the theory.

 • Paul Beaumont and others — researchers who have focused specifically on the voice-to-skull and synthetic-telepathy elements (Step 3).